io-alt-f/altf/content/posts/how-we-built-this-site.md

 - Push to Github.
 - Netlify auto detects new changes on master and deploys.

-It couldn't be more simple.
+It couldn't be more simple!

 Enjoy!